China opens espionage trial against Australian writer, blocks ambassador from attending

 “I very much hope Dr. Yang is provided with a fair trial but we have not seen any explanation or evidence of the charges brought against him,” Payne told Australia’s ABC radio on Thursday.

-Human Rights Watch said it was “alarming” that Chinese authorities had prevented Australian diplomats from observing the proceedings.
-“Yang has been denied the right to a fair trial from the moment he was detained,” spokeswoman Sophie McNeill said.
+Sophie McNeill, Australia researcher at Human Rights Watch, said it was “alarming” that Chinese authorities had prevented Australian diplomats from observing the proceedings.
+“Yang has been denied the right to a fair trial from the moment he was detained,” she said.

 Chinese officials have told Australia to respect its laws and not to interfere.

 This is not the first time Yang has been held in China, which he left in the 1990s following a stint at China’s Foreign Ministry.
 For years, he publicly joked that he was frequently recruited to be an asset for foreign intelligence.
-After he was detained in 2011, Yang declined to publicly discuss the experience.
+After he was detained for two days in 2011, Yang declined to publicly discuss the experience.
 But he wrote in a blog post that he would continue to work as a “calm intermediary” who pushed China — “our nation” — to become a strong, prosperous, free and democratic country.

 The trial comes at a low point in relations between China and Australia.
 After Australia called for an investigation into the origin of the coronavirus pandemic, China blocked imports of Australian beef, wine, coal, lobsters, wood and barley.
 Rhetoric on both sides has ratcheted up recently.